A topic from the subject of Safety Protocols in Chemistry.

 Basic Hygiene Practices

-• Personal Hygiene: Wearing gloves, lab coats, and hair covers; following handwashing procedures
+• Personal Hygiene: Wearing appropriate personal protective equipment (PPE) such as gloves, lab coats, eye protection, and closed-toe shoes; following handwashing procedures before and after handling chemicals.

-• Workspace Preparation: Cleaning surfaces with disinfectant before and after use; using separate areas for reagent preparation, amplification, and analysis
+• Workspace Preparation: Cleaning and disinfecting work surfaces before and after use; using designated areas for specific tasks to minimize cross-contamination.

-• Equipment Maintenance: Regularly cleaning and calibrating PCR machines and pipettes
+• Equipment Maintenance: Regularly cleaning and maintaining laboratory equipment to prevent malfunction and contamination.

-• Waste Disposal: Proper disposal of used materials and reagents
+• Waste Disposal: Proper disposal of chemical waste according to institutional guidelines and regulations.

 Equipment and Techniques